Tallgrass embargoes deliveries of shut Pony Express pipeline segment

 “It looks to stay quite wet over the next week across the central portion of the country,” said meteorologist Mark Chenard of the National Weather Service’s Weather Prediction Center in College Park, Maryland.

-Reporting by K. Sathya Narayanan and Karthika Namboothiri in Bengaluru; editing by Jonathan Oatis and Lisa Shumaker
+Reporting by K. Sathya Narayanan, Karthika Namboothiri and Arijit Bose in Bengaluru; editing by Lisa Shumaker and Richard Pullin